emacs-eask/cli/docs/content/FAQ/_index.en.md

 The answer is **NO**.

 Eask builds native executable on every release, see our [release page](https://github.com/emacs-eask/cli/releases) to download it!
-However, Node.JS is requied if you are going to develop Eask!
+However, Node.JS is required if you are going to develop Eask!

 ## ❓ Who should use this tool?